uchii01ukyo/Photogrammetry_Equipment/README.md

 # Photogrammetry
-Proposal for 3D recording of mechanical experiments using photogrammetry.
+Proposal for 3D recording of physical experiments using photogrammetry.
+(ex: physical experiments = experiments of soil fracture behavior)

 ### What Photogrammetry?
 A method of photographing a subject from various angles and integrating the digital images to create a three-dimensional 3DCG model.